cuiyongbo/hello-world/my_wiki/languages/english_notes_1.rst

 | Synonyms: consequence; result.
 | Usage: The number of prisoners increased as a corollary of the government's determination to combat violent crime.
 |

-Heavy snow takes toll on Scotland's lambs

-THe death toll on Scottish sheep farms has seen a sharp increase following spells of heavy snow this winter, according to official figures.

 | take (quite) a toll / tolls on (somebody or something)
-| Definition: to cause damage or wear by using something or by hard living.
+| Definition: to cause damage by hard living.
 | Usage: Drug abuse takes quite a toll on the lives of people.
+| Usage: Heavy snow takes toll on Scotland's lambs.
 |
 | attrition
 | Definition: The process of reducing something's strength or effectiveness through sustained attack or pressure.